babyakja/Data_Challenges/readme.md

-Collection of Data Challenge Questions and my responses
+# Collection of Data Challenge Questions and my responses

-##Data Questions
+## Data Questions

 _4.10.2020_

-Let's say we want to build a model to predict booking prices.
+### Let's say we want to build a model to predict booking prices.
-1. Explain the difference between a linear regression versus a random forest regression.
+*1. Explain the difference between a linear regression versus a random forest regression.*
-2. Which one would likely perform better?
+*2. Which one would likely perform better?*

 > Response
 1. Linear Regession fits a line (mX +b) to the by minimizing error between the residuals and actual value, in this case booking price